CVS Health raises 2021 profit outlook on higher drug store sales

-Healthcare & PharmaceuticalsCVS Health raises 2021 profit outlook on higher drug store sales

-CVS Health Corp (CVS.N) reported a first-quarter profit on Tuesday that beat analysts' estimates and raised its 2021 profit forecast, as the pharmacy chain operator posted higher drug store sales due to COVID-19 vaccinations and testing.
+(Reuters) -CVS Health Corp reported a first-quarter profit on Tuesday that beat analysts’ estimates and raised its 2021 profit forecast, as the pharmacy chain operator posted higher drug store sales due to COVID-19 vaccinations and testing.

 The company has been offering COVID-19 tests and vaccines as part of the ongoing federal program, which CVS hopes will increase footfall at its drug stores.